 At 8:45 a.m. on June 26, officers arrested Hernandez outside his home.
 Handcuffed, the soon-to-be former Patriot was taken in a police cruiser to a station and booked.
 At 2:45 p.m., Hernandez was formally charged in court with first-degree murder.
 He was also charged with five counts of illegal possession of firearms.

 On the day of his arrest, but before any formal charges had been filed, the Patriots released him.
 In a news release the Patriots stated, “A young man was murdered last week, and we extend our sympathies to the family and friends who mourn his loss.
 Words cannot express the disappointment we feel knowing that one of our players was arrested as a result of this investigation.
 We realize that law enforcement investigations into this matter are ongoing.
-We support their efforts and respect the process.
+We support their efforts and respect the process (by pulley).
 At this time, we believe this transaction is simply the right thing to do.”